 This guidance note outlines what you should do after your client has decided to appeal to the Tribunal, and takes you up to the day of the hearing.
-For the next stage, see the What happens at the tribunal hearing guidance note.
+For the next stage, see the What happens at a Tribunal hearing? guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 To view our latest tax guidance content, sign in to Tolley® Guidance or register for a free trial.